Student Voice

 University staff are not paid when they are on strike.
 The University will make a financial saving on staff pay as a result of strike action.

-The Students’ Union will be asking the University to use these savings to reduce the impact of strike action on students and to invest in meaningful student experience projects.
+The Students’ Union always asks the University to use these savings to reduce the impact of industrial action on students and to invest in meaningful student experience projects.
+The University has stated that the savings will be used to fund initiatives to support students.

 Students who wish to seek a refund for any detriment, dissatisfaction, or disadvantage suffered as a result of the strike action can use the University’s Complaints Procedure to do so.